shahoob/arcadia-index/docs/src/run-docker.md

 ### Exporting Test Data

-To create additional test data and export it:
+If you added some new test data and wish to include it in your commit, you can export it like so:

 ```bash
 docker exec -i arcadia_db pg_dump -U arcadia -d arcadia --data-only --inserts > backend/migrations/fixtures/fixtures.sql